Eastside girls win South Adams tournament

 The Blazers rained five threes on the Starfires in the first 16 minutes as seven different players figured in the scoring.

-Jaiden Baker, Paige Graber, Sullivan Kessler and Taylor Richards all connected from long range in the first quarter, and Kessler added another in the second.
-Eastside led 34-18 at halftime.
+Jaiden Baker, Paige Graber, Sullivan Kessler and Taylor Richards all connected from long range in the first quarter.
+Later, Kessler drove the lane and scored.
+The Blazers led 18-6 after the first.

+Kessler added another bomb and made a conventional three-point play while Graber scored twice in the paint to push Eastside’s lead to 34-18 by halftime.

-The Blazers stretched it to a 43-20 advantage with 3 minutes, 34 seconds left in the third after a rebound score by Allyson King and a transition bucket by MacKensie Rieke following a South Adams turnover.
+The Blazers opened it to a 43-20 advantage with 3:34 left in the third after a rebound score by Allyson King and a transition bucket by MacKensie Rieke after a South Adams turnover.

-Haleigh Liberty fed Baker inside for a bucket with two seconds left in the third, giving Eastside a 48-23 lead.
+Haleigh Liberty fed Baker inside for a bucket with two seconds left, giving Eastside a 48-23 lead with eight minutes to play.

 The Starfires only reached double figures in the second quarter with 12 points.
 They scored just nine the entire second half.